HOW DO CATS SHOW LOVE & AFFECTION?

 Wondering how cats show affection?
-Cats have a host of unique ways of expressing their love.
-Explore these 10 ways cats show love!
+From bringing you "gifts" to head butting, cats have a host of unique ways of expressing their love.

 Why Do Cats Knead?